hallonstedt/gtfs-examples/python/gtfsToTimetableApi/README.md

 - Realtime data is fetched on-demand.
 This causes the high spikes seen in the metrics above.
 Periodically updating realtime data on a separate thread will remove this spikes, and result in a consistent response time under 25ms

-- The API can be run with an `--uncached` parameter.
+- The API can be run with an `uncached` configured in gtfs.conf.
 This will reduce memory usage, but increases computing time.
 It is only recommended when you will make no more than 1 request, or on devices that have insufficient memory for caching.